 3.9 Concerns or allegations raised, which fall within the scope of established policies or procedures, will be referred for consideration under such.

-Any individual who makes a disclosure will be given feedback on the outcome of any investigation conducted, subject to the constraints of Seetec’s duty of confidentiality to service users and employees or any other legal constraints.
+Any individual who makes a disclosure will be given feedback on the outcome of any investigation conducted, subject to the constraints of Seetec’s duty of confidentiality to service users and colleagues or any other legal constraints.